domRiddle/ASF/IPC.md

 - `401 Unauthorized` - ASF has `IPCPassword` set and you failed to **[authenticate](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#authentication)** properly.
 - `404 NotFound` - the URL you're trying to reach does not exist.
 - `405 NotAllowed` - the HTTP method you're trying to use is not allowed for this API endpoint.
-- `406 NotAcceptable` - your `ContentType` header is not acceptable for this endpoint.
+- `406 NotAcceptable` - your `Content-Type` header is not acceptable for this endpoint.
 - `501 NotImplemented` - this URL is reserved for future use, not implemented yet.
 - `503 ServiceUnavailable` - ASF doesn't have `SteamOwnerID` properly set, command access is prohibited.